turkmehmetcan/ahk-gtd-email-automation/README.md

      [Settings]
      PrimaryEmail=your.email@domain.com
      ```
+   - Or set `PrimaryEmail=Off` to create tasks in each email's own account instead of a single primary account

 4. **Enable Gmail keyboard shortcuts (if using Gmail)**
    - Open Gmail → Settings (gear icon) → See all settings